-Perak has 14 registered private schools: 9 international schools, 3 private primary schools, and 2 private secondary schools.
+Perak has 14 schools registered with the Ministry of Education (Kementerian Pendidikan Malaysia) under the SMIPS directory: 9 international schools, 3 private primary schools, and 2 private secondary schools.
 There are no expatriate schools here.
 Nearly all of the state’s private education market sits in Ipoh, the state capital, which has been attracting families from KL who want the same curriculum options at lower cost and without the daily gridlock.

 Ipoh’s appeal is partly economic.
 Property prices run at roughly half of what equivalent homes cost in the Klang Valley, and private school fees follow a similar pattern.
 A family that relocates from Petaling Jaya to Ipoh can often upgrade their child’s school while cutting their total education spend.